codevise/pageflow/entry_types/scrolled/doc/creating_content_element_types.md

 Progress is measured along the element itself again whenever it is not actually pinned: On narrow viewports, where sticky elements are rendered inline, and if there is not enough content next to a sticky element for it to ever reach its sticky position.
+The `inFocus` range therefore measures the same part of the page as `center` for those elements.

 In specs, `renderInContentElement` provides a `simulateScrollProgress` function to invoke the callback: